Ayurveda

 4. location in a body part, onset of symptoms, "Sthana Samsraya"

 5 .
-Installation of the disease, "Vyakti"
+Installation of the imbalances/ disease, "Vyakti"

-6. chronic disease with complications, "Bheda"
+6. chronic imbalances , "Bheda"

 The three doshas: Vata, Pitta, Kapha